Jianghanichthys: Taxonomy

 There are still disagreements as to the scientific classification, name and age of this genus.
 However the body shape of Jianghanichthys differs from that of all Amyzon species.
 J. hubeiensis was reclassified from Osteochilus into the new genus Jianghanichthys in 1987, and in 2015 it was moved from the Catostomidae to the new, basal family Jianghanichthyidae.
 In 2024, the slightly older species J. sanshuiensis was also reclassified into this genus from Osteochilus, marking both a slight temporal extension and a range extension for the genus.
+A new slightly younger species, J. huachongensis, was described in 2026.
+Specimens of J. huachongensis, are known to have exceptionally well-preserved sensory canals that differ from those of other species in the genus, suggesting that there was a much greater degree of morphological diversity within early-diverging cypriniform clades.